kevin-ai-04/TrackLearn/README.md

 ### Guest mode

-1. Open the home page
+1. Open `/` for the public landing page
-2. Open `/explore`
+2. Open `/home` for the study dashboard or `/explore` for the public catalog
 3. Browse, search, and filter available course overviews
 4. Sign in when adding a course to Library or opening course content